 Club History

-The club started the youth baseball program in the County when the members served as coaches for the teams their children played with.
+The club started the youth baseball program in Howard County when the members served as coaches for their children’s teams.
 They used the property owned by the club which had the original name of Wallas Park.
-Mr. Wallas donated several acres of ground to the club with the express condition that it be used for the youth of the County.
+Mr. Wallas donated several acres of ground to the club with the express condition that it be used for the youth of the Howard County.
 As the member’s children grew out of the program, it later became the Howard County Youth Program (HCYP) and they continued to use the property at no cost to them.
-The Kiwanis club purchased additional acreage until they owned about 25 acres.
-This provided space for many ball fields.
+The Ellicott City Kiwanis Club purchased additional acreage until they owned about 25 acres.
+This provided space for many baseball fields.
 The park was renamed Kiwanis-Wallas Park.
 The property was sold to Howard County and the proceeds from investments of the sale continue to fund the many services and organizations today.

-A few years ago, a scholarship was founded to provide a $10,000 scholarship to a graduating senior from one of the County high schools.
-That amount was increased to $12,000 as tuition costs increased.
-The amount of the scholarship was again increased to $14,000.
+A scholarship was founded to provide a $5,000 scholarship to a graduating senior from one of the County high schools.
 That scholarship program continues today.
+More information about the scholarship can be found here.

 In 1995, our Kiwanis Club established a clinic in the neo-natal section of the Howard County General Hospital.
 This program provides assistance for the newborn and also helps provide a program for nursing mothers.